 - Assistance claiming education benefits,

 - Financial Aid – up to $2,500 in financial assistance through the Unmet Needs program,

 - And more.

 - Learn more at http://www.VFW.org.

 More Recommendations?
 As we mentioned, this is only a partial list of national organizations that focus on helping veterans with VA benefits claims, career guidance, and similar objectives.
 Feel free to download the VA list for a more comprehensive overview of different VSOs.
-We will also be happy to add other national Veterans Service Organizations that focus on the aforementioned topics.
-Let us know which organizations you recommend and we will add them to this list.
+We will also be happy to add other national Veterans Service Organizations focusing on the aforementioned topics.
+Let us know which organizations you recommend, and we will add them to this list.

 Images: Each of these emblems and logos are owned by their respective organization.